graphops/docs/docs/launchpad/advanced/advanced_kubernetes.md

 ---
 # Considerents for Kubernetes installation using FCOS

-This guide provides a comprehensive walkthrough for installing Kubernetes using Fedora CoreOS (FCOS) as the base operating system.
+This guide provides a general walkthrough for installing Kubernetes using Fedora CoreOS (FCOS) as the base operating system.

 ## Prerequisites